dasch-swiss/dsp-tools/README.md

 If a package is only needed for development, please install it with `poetry add package --group dev`, so it will be added to the `[tool.poetry.group.dev.dependencies]` section of `pyproject.toml`.

-For security reasons, the maintainer regularly executes `poetry update` to update `poetry.lock` with the latest version of every package.
+For security reasons, the maintainer regularly executes `poetry add dependency@latest` for every dependency.
+This updates the dependency constraint in `pyproject.toml` to the latest version, updates the dependency to that version, and updates `poetry.lock` accordingly.
 The resulting changes are then committed in a version bumping PR.

 All developers working with the DSP-TOOLS repository should regularly execute `poetry self update` to update poetry, and `poetry install` to update the dependencies from `poetry.lock`.